Douglas Martínez

-Douglas Francisco Martínez Juárez (born 5 June 1997) is a Honduran professional footballer who plays as a striker for USL Championship club Indy Eleven and the Honduras national team.
+Douglas Francisco Martínez Juárez (born 5 June 1997) is a Honduran professional footballer who plays as a forward for USL Championship club Charleston Battery and the Honduras national team.
+Although throughout his career he has operated as a forward, mainly a striker, he has also been deployed as a right-back.

-Career
+Club career

 Early career

 Born in Olanchito, Honduras, Martínez began his career in the youth ranks of Vida.

-Vida
+Vida (2013–2019)

 On 7 September 2013, Martínez made his professional debut for Vida at the age of 16 in a Liga Nacional match against Real Sociedad.
 The match ended in a 2–2 draw.
 He scored his first professional goal on 31 July 2016, in a 1–1 draw with Real Sociedad at the Estadio Francisco Martínez Durón.

 On 5 October 2016, it was confirmed that he would go on trial period for 10 days with United Soccer League side New York Red Bulls II.
 After his trial with the New York side, Martínez returned to Vida and featured 13 times during the 2016–17 season, starting in nine games and scoring one goal.

-New York Red Bulls II
+New York Red Bulls II (loan, 2017)

 Having impressed the club during his trial in 2016, New York Red Bulls II announced the loan signing of Martínez on 26 April 2017.
 On 6 May 2017, Martínez made his debut, scoring his side's final goal in a 3–1 victory over Harrisburg City Islanders.

-Real Monarchs
+Real Monarchs (2019–2021)

 On 23 January 2019, Martínez returned to the United States, permanently joining USL Championship side Real Monarchs.
-He made his debut in a 1–1 draw with Sacramento Republic FC.
+He made his debut in a 1–1 draw with Sacramento Republic.
 Martínez would go on to score 17 goals in 25 appearances for Real Monarchs, as his side won the USL Championship.

-Real Salt Lake
+Real Salt Lake (2019–2021)

 After impressing with Real Monarchs, Martínez moved to their MLS parent club Real Salt Lake in August 2019.
 He made his debut the following 11 September as a starter in a 1–0 home win over San Jose Earthquakes.
 He was replaced in the second-half by Jefferson Savarino.
 He scored his first goal on 27 July 2020 in the 5–2 round of 16 defeat to San Jose Earthquakes in the MLS is Back Tournament.
 He scored his first league goal in MLS on 14 October in the 2–1 home win against Portland Timbers.
 After having made only six appearances with no goals in the 2021 season, Martínez was demoted to the reserves once again.
 He made his second debut for Real Monarchs on 9 June 2021 in a 2–0 home win against Sacramento Republic FC.
-He scored the following 26 June in a 1–1 draw with San Antonio FC.
+He scored the following 26 June in a 1–1 draw with San Antonio.